Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Conclusion

 \section{Conclusion}

 We have presented the first systematic study of neural scaling laws for masked-reconstruction transformers on single-cell RNA-seq data.
-Our principal finding is that scaling behaviour analogous to that observed in language modelling does emerge in single-cell transcriptomics, but only when sufficient data are available relative to model capacity.
-In a data-rich regime (200{,}000 cells, 512 genes), validation MSE follows a power law in parameter count with exponent $\alpha \approx 0.27$ and an identifiable irreducible floor of $c \approx 1.44$, achieving $R^2 = 0.86$.
-In a data-limited regime (10{,}000 cells, 1{,}024 genes), scaling is absent ($\alpha \approx 0.009$, $R^2 = 0.02$), confirming that data scarcity is the binding constraint.
-A preliminary conversion of the asymptotic loss floor to information-theoretic units yields an estimate of approximately 2.30 bits of entropy per masked gene position---a first quantitative benchmark for the predictability of gene expression from co-expression context.
+Our principal finding is that scaling behaviour analogous to that observed in language modelling does emerge in masked-reconstruction single-cell pretraining under a standardized $V\!=\!512$, $D\!=\!200$k setup.
+In that setting, validation MSE follows a power law in parameter count with an identifiable irreducible floor, and held-out test evaluation follows the same qualitative pattern.
+The fixed-$V\!=\!512$ data-size sweep and residual diagnostics further show that data volume, optimization budget, and loss interpretation interact in ways that must be controlled explicitly for stronger causal or information-theoretic claims.
+A preliminary conversion of the asymptotic loss floor to information-theoretic units yields an estimate of approximately 2.30 bits of irreducible uncertainty per masked gene position under the stated Gaussian approximation.

 These results establish a quantitative framework for reasoning about the scaling behaviour of single-cell foundation models.
-They suggest that the field's current emphasis on increasing model size should be balanced by equivalent investment in curating larger, more diverse training corpora.
+They suggest that the field's current emphasis on increasing model size should be balanced by equivalent investment in curating larger, more diverse training corpora and in running matched sweeps that disentangle dataset size, vocabulary size, and compute.
 With the addition of natively trained information-theoretic loss functions, matched experimental conditions, and comprehensive compute accounting, this framework can be refined to produce rigorous estimates of the intrinsic entropy of the transcriptome---a quantity of fundamental biological and information-theoretic interest.